 Windows can make or break a house and sash windows are no different.
 Sash windows need to work well from both a functional point of view as well as an aesthetic one.

-There are lots of factors to consider when it comes to installing and caring for sash windows, from restoring frames and how to incorporate modern glazing, to replacing frames in a material that is faithful to the period.
+There are lots of factors to consider when it comes to installing and caring for sash windows, from restoring frames and how to incorporate modern sash window styles, to replacing frames in a material that is faithful to the period.

 However, when all these factors come together, sash windows can really enhance a traditional-style self build or conversion and completely transform a run-down renovation project.